-Please raise your hand if you are having trouble picking the right tent for you!
-Thought so, believe it or not picking a tent can be a very complex decision.
+Please raise your hand if you don’t know how to choose a backpacking tent that is right for you!
+Thought so; believe it or not picking a tent can be a very complex decision.
 These days there are so many different types of tents to choose from, it makes it difficult to even know where to start.

-If you never picked a tent before this process can be very daunting and maybe one you put off to the last minute!
-Well, there’s good news, we have been in this position many times before and we are here to help take the stress out of picking your tent.
+If you don’t know how to choose a backpacking tent then this process can be very daunting and maybe one that you put off to the last minute!
+Well, there’s good news, I have been in this position many times before and I’m here to help take the stress out of picking your tent.
 The only thing you have to do is sit back and relax and keep on reading…

 - 3 season or 4 season tent?